-|Visit www.DougBrittonBooks.com . . .
-Practical biblical advice for men, women and children|
+|Visit www.DougBrittonBooks.com - Practical biblical advice for men, women, and children|

-Be a Generous Person ...
-Give Generously!
+Be a Generous Person Give Generously

 Make a Habit of Helping Others, Tithing and Giving Offerings

 Note: This online Bible study is part of a series of studies on money and finances.
 More detailed information on these topics can be found in the book Putting Money in its Place.
-(Although written for married couples, the practical, scriptural information in this book also applies to single persons who want to handle their finances in a biblical manner.)
+(Although written for married couples, the practical, scriptural information in this book also applies to single people who want to handle their finances in a biblical manner.)

 In the first study in this series, Acknowledge that God Owns Everything, we learn that it is God who owns "our" possessions.
-Once we grasp this fact, we look at our possessions and finances very differently.
+Once we grasp this fact, we will look at our possessions and finances very differently.

 In the second study in this series, See Yourself as God's Steward (or Assistant), we see that we are stewards, or managers, to whom God has entrusted a portion of his riches.
 You and I have the privilegeand responsibilityof taking care of his property and spending his money in ways that please him.

 Introduction to generous givingIf you were to read all the verses in the Bible dealing with money, you would find that a vast number of them are about giving to the work of the Lord and helping people in need.
 Over and over, God tells us to be generous people.

-Many people don't understand the importance of generosity.
+The reason God gives us wealth is so we can be generous.Many people don't understand the importance of generosity.
 They hold on tightly to what they own, unaware that selfishness often causes financial difficulties.

-You will be made rich in every way so that you can be generous on every occasion, and through us your generosity will result in thanksgiving to God (2 Corinthians 9:11).
+You will be made rich in every way so that you can be generous on every occasion, and through us your generosity will result in thanksgiving to God.
+(2 Corinthians 9:11)

-One man gives freely, yet gains even more; another withholds unduly, but comes to poverty (Proverbs 11:24).
+One man gives freely, yet gains even more; another withholds unduly, but comes to poverty.
+(Proverbs 11:24)

-Remember this: Whoever sows sparingly will also reap sparingly, and whoever sows generously will also reap generously (2 Corinthians 9:6).
+Remember this: Whoever sows sparingly will also reap sparingly, and whoever sows generously will also reap generously.
+(2 Corinthians 9:6)

-Your attitude should be the same as that of Christ Jesus: Who, being in very nature God, did not consider equality with God something to be grasped, but made himself nothing, taking the very nature of a servant, being made in human likeness (Philippians 2:5-7).
+Give of your time and talents.Whether or not you have a lot of money or material possessions, be a generous person with your time, looking for ways to help your church, other ministries, or people in need.
+Follow Christs example by showing a passionate concern for others.Your attitude should be the same as that of Christ Jesus: Who, being in very nature God, did not consider equality with God something to be grasped, but made himself nothing, taking the very nature of a servant, being made in human likeness.
+(Philippians 2:5-7)

-Command those who are rich ... to do good, to be rich in good deeds, and to be generous and willing to share.
-In this way they will lay up treasure for themselves as a firm foundation for the coming age, so that they may take hold of the life that is truly life (1 Timothy 6:17-19).
+Be especially generous if you are well off.Although everyone is called to be generous, you should be especially so if you are wealthy.
+Do not be embarrassed by your wealth, but remember it is not your money.
+Use it to bless others.Command those who are rich ... to do good, to be rich in good deeds, and to be generous and willing to share.
+In this way they will lay up treasure for themselves as a firm foundation for the coming age, so that they may take hold of the life that is truly life.
+(1 Timothy 6:17-19)

-Regardless of your financial situation, God wants you to look for ways to bless others.
-Let the following examples from the Bible encourage you to use your resourcesyour money and your hometo further the Kingdom of God.
+Follow biblical examples.Regardless of your financial situation, God wants you to look for ways to bless others.
+Let the following examples from the Bible encourage you to use your resourcesyour money and your hometo further the kingdom of God.

 Mary Magdalene and other women helped support Jesus and the apostles (Luke 8:1-3).

 Joseph, a wealthy man, provided his own tomb for Jesus (Matthew 27:57-60).
-Nicodemus supplied expensive spices for the burial (John 19:39).

 Priscilla and Aquila invited Apollos to their home to tell him about Jesus (Acts 18:26).